ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 modeling strategy in that we assume the distribution before a shift is applied maintains the same shift after a shift due to the intervention is applied.

 	Essentially, both the GBD modeling process and our Vivarium implementation assume that hemoglobin shifts are constant regardless of an individual's starting hemoglobin concentration.

+Further, the model is limited due to GBD not directly modeling the prevalence of dietary iron deficiency, which may cause error in the estimation of the prevalence of this cause.

 Validation Criteria
 +++++++++++++++++++